-CLS 090 College Language and Study Strategies (2 hrs.)
-This course offers students opportunities to acquire the language proficiency and study strategies necessary to function in the college environment.
+CLS 090 College Language and Study Strategies I (1 hr.)
+This course offers students opportunities to acquire language proficiency and study strategies necessary to function in the college environment.
 It is designed to offer a multitude of opportunities for concentrated study in language skills (reading, writing, listening, and speaking) as well a vocabulary and study skills.
-Only open to students enrolled in the Reading and Study Skills Program.